hieunq95/my-rl/README.md

 #### Deep Reinforcement Learning: DQN

-##### All algorithm are tested with [MountainCar-v0](https://github.com/openai/gym/wiki/MountainCar-v0) environment in experiments/.
+##### All algorithms are tested with [MountainCar-v0](https://github.com/openai/gym/wiki/MountainCar-v0) environment in experiments/.
 Use plot_learning.py to plot the results.